-Please read through the information below and then click Order PSAT/NMSQT® Exams to submit an order.
+Please read through the information below and then click Order PSAT® Exams to submit an order.

 1. Registration & Fees

-Students must register for the 2020 PSAT/NMSQT® exam between August 25 and October 20, 2020.
+Students must register for the 2023 PSAT® exam between August 14 and September 1, 2023.
 No late registration will be accepted.

 10th grade students are encouraged to take the PSAT/NMSQT® (known as PSAT®) as a first step toward college admissions testing.
 This gives students and parents an idea of areas of academic strength and areas to practice, relative to what is tested on the SAT.
 Students are also encouraged to take the PSAT® in 10th grade in order to begin receiving information from colleges in which they have an interest.
 The PSAT® is one of the very first steps in opening up communications with specific schools.
 Taking the PSAT® can assist students in practicing their test taking skills and get them ready for retaking the exam during their junior year.

 11th grade students take the PSAT ®for a variety of reasons: 1) it gives the most up-to-date picture of where you are likely to score on the actual SAT.® This will assist you in determining where you wish to spend your time and effort in preparing for the SAT® exam.
 2) As a junior, you are entered as a part of the National Merit Scholar Qualifying Test (NMSQT®), a competition that awards some top scoring students across the nation with scholarships.
 3) Another chance at a practice exam is always a good idea.
 This will help you to get a feel for the actual exam, which helps to reduce testing anxiety.